How can we help you today?

 • Responsibilities:

-• Fulfillment.
-Packages and ships products to customers’ addresses.
-They handle storing, shipping, and packaging products.
+• Fulfillment: Packages and ships products to customers’ addresses, and handles storing, shipping, and packaging products.

 • Responsibilities: